Castruu/go-finances/README.md

 # go-finances
-GoFinances is a React Native application made with Rocketseat Ignite course.
+GoFinances is a React Native application made in Rocketseat Ignite course.
 It is useful to log your transactions and controll it!

 #Used Technologies